PaNOSC-ViNYL/ase/doc/ase/visualize.rst

 :Scripted on-the-fly rendering:
-        ASE includes VTK-scripting for easy data visualization using the :mod:`vtk` module.
-Development is in progress, so you might want to check out the latest development release from SVN (see :ref:`latest_development_release`).
+        ASE includes VTK-scripting for easy data visualization using the :mod:`ase.visualize.vtk` module.
+Development is in progress, so you might want to
+        check out the latest development release from SVN (see :ref:`latest_development_release`).